Center-for-Health-Data-Science/bulkDGD/doc/source/installation_venv.rst

 Step 2 - Create the virtual environment
 ---------------------------------------

-Create your virtual environment in a directory of your choice (in this case, it will be ``./bulkDGD-env``):
+Create your virtual environment in a directory of your choice (in this case, it will be ``./bulkdgd-env``):

 .. code-block:: shell

-    virtualenv -p /usr/bin/python3.11 bulkDGD-env
+    virtualenv -p /usr/bin/python3.11 bulkdgd-env

 You should replace the argument of option ``-p`` according to the location of the Python interpreter you want to use inside the virtual environment.